 The Sacramento Employment and Training Agency (SETA) submitted the initial Workforce Investment Area Strategic Plan in December, 1999, effective July 1, 2000 for Fiscal Year 2000-2001.
 The plan has been updated annually for the past eleven years.
-This summary of next PY's WIA Plan Modification addresses the significant changes that have been implemented or are planned for implementation during the Program Year 2011-2012.
+This year's WIA Plan Summary addresses significant changes that have been implemented or are planned for implementation during the current Fiscal Year (FY 2010-2011).

-The Draft PY 2010-11 WIA Plan Modification summary includes:
+The WIA PY 2010-11 Plan Summary includes:

-- Local economic conditions, workforce intelligence, and green jobs forecast. - A summary of the Sacramento Works, Inc. Strategic Plan goals, objectives and outcomes - The identification of viable critical occupation clusters through analysis of current workforce intelligence and labor market information. - Green Workforce Initiatives and partnerships focused on providing un/underemployed individuals (and other targeted populations), with entry-level or advanced training that will prepare them for competitive Green jobs. - The California New Start Project, which establishes a partnership between the Sacramento Works One-Stop Career Centers (SWCCs) and the CA State Department of Corrections and Rehabilitation (CDCR), to eliminate recidivism while improving opportunities for the reintegration of parolees. - The Veterans' Employment-Related Assistance Program (VEAP), which establishes a partnership between SETA, PG&E's Power Pathways program and the Los Rios Community College District to create a training and employment pathway for recently separated veterans, leading to jobs at PG&E and other utility companies. - The National Emergency Grant (NEG), a one-time ARRA-funded program that provides OJT opportunities for "prolonged unemployed" dislocated workers. - CalWORKs funding, continuing a partnership between SETA and Sacramento County Department of Human Assistance (DHA) to provide OJT opportunities to eligible CalWORKs recipients. - The Disability Program Navigator (DPN) Initiative, wherein SETA continues to focus on cultivating partners and strengthening the staff capacity at the SWCCs in providing services and support to job seekers with disabilities. - Healthcare Initiatives, continuing the partnership between SETA and the Los Rios Community College District in providing customers the necessary skills to help them pursue careers in high growth healthcare sector jobs.
+- Local economic conditions, workforce intelligence, and green jobs forecast. - A summary of the Sacramento Works, Inc. Strategic Plan goals, objectives and outcomes - The identification of viable critical occupation clusters through analysis of current workforce intelligence and labor market information. - Clean Energy Workforce Training Program and Green Workforce Initiatives and partnerships focused on providing un/underemployed individuals (and other targeted populations), with entry-level or advanced training that will prepare them for competitive Green Jobs. - The California New Start Project, which establishes a partnership between the Sacramento Works One-Stop Career Centers (SWCCs) and the CA State Department of Corrections and Rehabilitation (CDCR), to eliminate recidivism while improving opportunities for the reintegration of parolees. - The Veterans' Employment-Related Assistance Program (VEAP), which establishes a partnership between SETA, PG&E's Power Pathways program and the Los Rios Community College District to create a training and employment pathway for recently separated veterans, leading to jobs at PG&E and other utility companies. - The National Emergency Grant (NEG), a one-time ARRA-funded program that provides OJT opportunities for "prolonged unemployed" dislocated workers. - CalWORKs funding, continuing a partnership between SETA and Sacramento County Department of Human Assistance (DHA) to provide OJT opportunities to eligible CalWORKs recipients. - The Disability Program Navigator (DPN) Initiative, wherein SETA continues to focus on cultivating partners and strengthening the staff capacity at the SWCCs in providing services and support to job seekers with disabilities. - Healthcare Initiatives, continuing the partnership between SETA and the Los Rios Community College District in providing customers the necessary skills to help them pursue careers in high growth healthcare sector jobs.

-- Strategic changes implemented by SETA to its Integrated Service Delivery model. - Plans for implementation of Waivers to the Workforce Investment Act which have been approved by the U.S. Department of Labor, including - Increase in Employer Reimbursement for On-the-Job Training - Incumbent Worker Training - Description of pre-existing statewide waivers - New and/or Updated Policies - OJT Policies and Procedures/Contract Document/Reimbursement Percentage to Employers - Virtual OneStop System (VOS) Staff-Assisted Employer Registration Process - Financial Assistance Award - ► Eligibility and Data Collection - ➤ Guidelines for Scanning Right-to-Work (RTW) Documents - Virtual OneStop System (VOS) Staff-Assisted Client Registration Process - Service delivery changes replacing SMARTware, the automated tracking system used by the SWCC system, with Geographic Solutions Virtual One-Stop (VOS), a state-of-the-art internet-based, electronic one-stop career center system. - Youth Programs and Services - Sacramento Regional Green Jobs Corps - CalGRIP and the Sacramento Safe Community Partnership (SSCP) - Youth Program Procurement - New and/or Updated Policies
+- Talent Transfer Construction Initiatives, continuing the partnership between SETA, the Sacramento Sierra Building and Construction Trades Council and their members, Los Rios Community College District to provide retraining and employment services to dislocated construction workers. - Strategic changes implemented by SETA to its Integrated Service Delivery model. - Plans for implementation of Waivers to the Workforce Investment Act which have been approved by the U.S. Department of Labor, including - Increase in Employer Reimbursement for On-the-Job Training - Incumbent Worker Training - Description of pre-existing statewide waivers - New and/or Updated Policies - OJT Policies and Procedures/Contract Document/Reimbursement Percentage to Employers - Virtual One Stop System (VOS) Staff-Assisted Employer Registration Process - Financial Assistance Award - Eligibility and Data Collection - Guidelines for Scanning Right-to-Work (RTW) Documents - Service delivery changes replacing SMARTware, the automated tracking system used by the SWCC system, with Geographic Solutions Virtual One-Stop (VOS), a state-of-the-art internet-based, electronic one-stop career center system. - Youth Programs and Services - Sacramento Regional Green Jobs Corps - CalGRIP and the Sacramento Safe Community Partnership (SSCP) - Youth Program Procurement - New and/or Updated Policies